Agnogh/math-for-kids/README.md

 ### **5.1.4.
 Accessibility Validator**

-*Accessibility shows 1 error, but in fact they do now really cause accessibiliy issues as it is blank button to help alignment when user has top and bottom button where top buttons are 1-5 and bottom 6-9 where unequal alignemtn would show* https://wave.webaim.org/report#/https://agnogh.github.io/math-for-kids/
+*Accessibility shows 1 error, however, this does not cause a real accessibility issue in practice as it is blank button to help alignment when user has top and bottom button where top buttons are 1-5 and bottom 6-9 where unequal alignemtn would show* https://wave.webaim.org/report#/https://agnogh.github.io/math-for-kids/

 ![Accessibility Validator for "Guess the number game" - Welcome pane](/assests/images/Wave%20-%20Welcome%20Page.jpg)